JonathanCrabbe/CARs/rebuttal.md

 4. Measure the accuracy $\mathrm{ACC}_{\mathrm{val}} = \frac{\sum_{x \in \mathcal{P}^c_{\mathrm{val}}} \boldsymbol{1}(s^c_{\kappa}\circ \ g(x)=1) \ + \
  \sum_{x \in \mathcal{N}^c_{\mathrm{val}}} \boldsymbol{1}(s^c_{\kappa}\circ \ g(x)=0)}{|\mathcal{P}^c_{\mathrm{val}} \ \cup \ \mathcal{N}^c_{\mathrm{val}}|}$
 5. Update the current hyperparameters $\theta_h$ based on $\mathrm{ACC}_{\mathrm{val}}$
-using Bayesian optimizatin (Optuna in our case).
+using Bayesian optimization (Optuna in our case).
 6. Repeat 3-5 for a predetermined number of trials.

 We applied this process to the CAR accuracy experiment (same setup as in Section 3.1.1 of the main paper) to tune the CAR classifiers for the CUB concepts.
 Interestingly, we noticed no improvement